 What is Shingles?

-Patients may be asked to take supplements, or alter their diet, to change the ratio of lysine and arginine.
-Lysine needs to exceed the arginine.
+Patients may be asked to take natural supplements, or alter their diet, to change the ratio of lysine and arginine.
+Lysine is the one that needs to exceed the arginine.
 Spinal adjustments can help with the misalignment and subluxations of the patient.
-For topical relief during an outbreak, patients can use more natural treatments, such as apple cider vinegar and cayenne pepper on a rag, with some heat applied.
+For topical relief during an already existing outbreak, patients can use more natural treatments, such as apple cider vinegar and cayenne pepper on a rag, with some heat applied.
 During shingles outbreaks, lysine supplementation may be appropriate, as well as colloidal silver and vitamin C, to boost the immune system.7

 Find out more about rashes and skin irritations.